linpengcheng/PurefunctionPipelineDataflow/README.md

 A fiber is made of two components — a continuation and a scheduler.
 As Java already has an excellent scheduler in the form of ForkJoinPool, fibers will be implemented by adding continuations to the JVM.

 ForkJoinPool uses the warehouse/workshop model and the scientific management of operations research, which has been mentioned above.
+My algorithm is similar to "Project Loom", which is equivalent to the data-driven version of "Project Loom".

 Fiber is more like an uber driver, not an uber employee (system thread).